A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Structural patterns

 \pattern{Frequent hyperedge repetitions.} The recurrence of past events is prevalent in various systems. \textit{Hyperedge repetition}, i.e., the recurrence of past hyperedges, has also been observed in the evolution of real-world hypergraphs. \begin{itemize} \item \cite{benson2018sequences} observed that many hyperedges repeatedly appear during the evolution of real-world temporal hypergraphs. \item Lee and Shin \citep{lee2021thyme+,lee2023temporal} further observed that the distribution of the number of hyperedge repetitions in real-world temporal hypergraphs typically follows heavy-tailed distributions. \item Lee and Shin \citep{lee2021thyme+,lee2023temporal} also observed that hyperedge repetition happens much more frequently (i.e., the time interval between two occurrences of the same hyperedge is shorter) in real-world hypergraphs than in random hypergraphs. {The random hypergraphs were generated by using \hypercl (see \nmref{nullmodel:hypercl}), and the timestamps of the hyperedges are randomly rearranged from the original timestamps.} \item \cite{cencetti2021temporal} used the concept of \textit{bursty behaviors} (i.e., the same hyperedge repeats multiple times during a short time interval) and observed that bursty behaviors are more prevalent in real-world hypergraphs than in random hypergraphs obtained by randomly shuffling the timestamps of temporal hyperedges of the same size. \end{itemize}

 The authors of the above works commonly observed that hyperedge repetition is much more common in real-world hypergraphs, compared to random counterparts, especially for large hyperedges.

-\pattern{Temporal locality.} In pairwise-graph evolution, \textit{temporal locality} refers to the tendency for new interactions to be more similar to recent interactions than to older ones~\citep{mahanti2000temporal,lee2020temporal}.

-{Examinations of how the structural similarity of hyperedges relates to the timing of their occurrences in real-world hypergraphs have also revealed the presence of temporal locality.} \begin{itemize} \item \cite{benson2018sequences} observed that newly appeared hyperedges are more likely to share common nodes with hyperedges from the more recent past than with those from the distant past. \item For each pair of nodes $v_1$ and $v_2$, and each hyperedge size $k$, \cite{gallo2023higher} counted and compared the numbers of hyperedges of size $k$ containing both $v_1$ and $v_2$ over different time steps.
-They observed temporal correlations, where the aforementioned numbers of the same pair are numerically similar between temporally close time steps. {Such temporal correlations exist across different hyperedge sizes.} \end{itemize} Besides the repeated behaviors of whole hyperedges (see \ptref{pat:repeat_behaviors}), temporal locality, concerning the repetition of subsets within hyperedges, gives unique insights into temporal hypergraph evolution.
+\pattern{Temporal locality.} In pairwise-graph evolution, \textit{temporal locality} refers to the tendency for new interactions to be more similar to recent interactions than to older ones~\citep{mahanti2000temporal,lee2020temporal}. {Examinations of how the structural similarity of hyperedges relates to the timing of their occurrences in real-world hypergraphs have also revealed the presence of temporal locality.} \begin{itemize} \item \cite{benson2018sequences} observed that newly appeared hyperedges are more likely to share common nodes with hyperedges from the more recent past than with those from the distant past. \item For each pair of nodes $v_1$ and $v_2$, and each hyperedge size $k$, \cite{gallo2023higher} counted and compared the numbers of hyperedges of size $k$ containing both $v_1$ and $v_2$ over different time steps.
+They observed temporal correlations, where the aforementioned numbers of the same pair are numerically similar between temporally close time steps. {Such temporal correlations exist across different hyperedge sizes.}